 Applying for Burning Permits is an easy application done by phone, and are free of charge; you must register your burn with a minimum of 24 hours prior to igniting.
-To register your burn contact the Extension Fire Department 250-754-3235 and leave a message with your address, size of the pile, and type of material.
+To register your burn contact the Extension Fire Department 250-754-3235 and listen to the instructions to register your burn.

 PLEASE NOTE: All category 3 permits must also have a burning reference number issued by the Ministry Of Forests.

 Category 1 – Fire piles no bigger than 1M(3FT) in height x 1M(3FT) in width

 Category 2 – Fire piles no bigger than 2M(6FT) in height x 3M(10FT) in width

 Campfires and Burning Barrels with Screen – DOES NOT REQUIRE REGISTRATION

 Any person starting or maintaining a fire must follow the open burning smoke control regulation and follow the BC Ventilation index, venting must be GOOD on your day of the burn.
 Do not begin burning when the index reads FAIR or POOR.

 Information on types of acceptable materials, fire category sizes, and more.
 See our Backyard Burning Information Page